-Vermont has plenty of lakes, ponds and other waterways that visitors can enjoy by boat.
-Rules and regulations apply, depending on the desired waters.
-Vermont State Parks provides all of the information you need, with a PDF for each category.
+Vermont has plenty of lakes, ponds and other waterways that permit a visitor to enjoy by boat.
+Rules and regulations apply depending on the desired waters.
+Vermont State Parks provides all of the information you need.

-View this PDF, provided by Vermont State Parks, that breaks down the amenities list by each state park.
+From tent camping to a cozy lean-to or a comfortable cottage, each Vermont State Park offers different experiences.
+This resrouce page, provided by Vermont State Parks, breaks down the amenities list by each state park.

 Vermont Boating Laws

-Looking to get your Vermont boater's license or simply trying to stay up to date with today's rules & regulations?
+Get your license or stay up to date.
 This guide is a helpful resource that will teach you everything from the basics to laws that are specific to Vermont.